ppy/osu-wiki/wiki/Tournaments/RMoTI/5/en.md

 # Rapid Monthly osu!
 Tournament Invitational 5

 The **Rapid Monthly osu!
 Tournament Invitational 5** (***RMoTI 5***) was an exclusive osu! tournament hosted by the Rapid Tournaments team.
-It was the fifth installment of the Rapid Monthly osu!
+It was the fifth instalment of the Rapid Monthly osu!
 Tournament Invitational.

 ## Tournament schedule